 Something that Cascade Aerospace avidly supports is work experience.
-Every year we invite students from late GSCE upwards to come and work with us for anything from a week to a year.
+Every year we invite students from late GCSE upwards to come and work with us for anything from a week to a year.

-Unfortunately, our current quota of work placements and experience have been filled.
-Please look again later in the year (post summer) to see if we have availability next year.
+Unfortunately, our current quota of work placements and experience has been filled.
+Please look again later in the New Year to see if we have availability at that time.

 We are an engineering office that performs various analyses, generally using a range of computer software packages.
 We have no manufacturing capability and therefore do not conduct any fabrication or manufacture, so you will be situated in an entirely office based environment.
 The following list provides some examples of the tasks you could perform whilst on a placement with us: